 - RCW 82.08.02573 provides a comparable retail sales tax exemption for qualified nonprofit organizations for amounts received from certain fundraising activities.

-- Engrossed Substitute Senate Bill (ESSB) 5882 section 1401 (Chapter 13, Laws of 2013) provides a limited use tax exemption for any article of tangible personal property, valued up to $10,000, purchased or won as a prize in a game of chance from a nonprofit organization or library as part of a qualifying tax-exempt fundraising activity.
+- RCW 82.12.225 provides a limited use tax exemption for an article of tangible personal property, valued at less than $10,000, purchased or won as a prize in a game of chance from a nonprofit organization or library as part of a qualifying tax-exempt fundraising activity.
 This Use Tax exemption is effective October 1, 2013, and expires July 1, 2017.

 Tax-exempt fundraising activities